Stunning engagement rings with VS1 clarity super ideal cut diamonds from White Flash.

 Check out these 2 examples of VS1 diamonds to get a better idea of what they look like.
 Also, feel free to click on the images to interact with the diamonds and scrutinize them under magnification.

-It really is a choice of personal preference and your budget.
+It really is a matter of personal preference and budget.

 Obviously, a VS1 diamond is going to cost more than a VS2 diamond (about 10%).
 If you can’t afford the budget for a higher clarity grade, then it makes sense to get a VS2 diamond instead.